-My practice covers a broad spectrum of advisory and advocacy work in 3 main areas : commercial litigation, company and financial services work, and tax and chancery matters.
+My practice covers a broad spectrum of advisory and advocacy work in 3 main areas : commercial litigation, company and financial services work, and tax and trusts matters.
 I also give expert opinions from time to time on Hong Kong law for use in overseas courts and tribunals.

-Over the past 20 years, my practice has included appearing and advising in several heavy commercial and company matters, notably in the Court of Final Appeal in ADS v.
+Over the past 30 years, my practice has included appearing and advising in several heavy commercial and company matters, notably in the Court of Final Appeal in ADS v.
 Wheelock Marden & Others (2000) 3 HKCFAR 70, after one of Hong Kong’s longest civil trials lasting 14 months.
 Over the years, I have worked with many leading Silks from London and Hong Kong in a wide variety of matters including in my main practice areas above.

-“Chua Guan-Hock, S.C. of Des Voeux Chambers is commended by sources for his effective handling of matters, … being “very helpful, thorough and measured” in his approach.
+Chua Guan-Hock, S.C. of Des Voeux Chambers works on a wide range of matters including tax and shareholders disputes.
+He is described as a “very diligent and good advocate” with one source writing that “he probably looks at details more than any other practitioner in Hong Kong” (Chambers & Partners 2016, Commercial Dispute Resolution) He is commended by sources for his effective handling of matters, … being “very helpful, thorough and measured” in his approach.
 He is active across a broad range of corporate, commercial, and financial issues.”

 "Chua Guan-Hock SC of Des Voeux Chambers works on a wide range of matters including tax and shareholder disputes.
 He is described as a "very diligent and good advocate," one source noting that "he probably looks at details more than any other practitioner in Hong Kong.""